Trade-off on Sim2Real Learning: Real-world Learning Faster than Simulations: Materials and Methods

 \subsection{Experimental Design}

-We conducted both simulation experiments and real-world experiments.
-The real-world experiment environment is built one-to-one according to the size of the arena specified by the AI Challenge.
-The placement of obstacles is also exactly the same as the AI Challenge 2019 Map, as shown in Figure \ref{fig:experiment}.
-Since the position of the enemy remains unchanged in the experiment, we replaced the enemy with a plastic box matching the size of the robot.
-The control and message transmission of the robots are done in the Robot Operating System (ROS) \cite{quigley2009ros}.
+We conducted simulations and real-world experiments on a 5m x 8m map (Fig. \ref{fig:experiment}) with robots shown in Fig. \ref{fig:hardware} and obstacles on it.
+During our training we emulate enemy positions with plastic boxes.

-To properly tune many of the hyper-parameters of DQL and Deep PILCO, we run simulations in GAZEBO simulator \cite{koenig2006gazebo} to reduce the expensive cost of running real robots.
-The simulation environment also restores the real arena one to one in the GAZEBO virtual world.
-Since the robot model can be completely restored in the simulator, the enemy is also represented by a real robot model.
-In the GAZEBO simulator, we can set the $real\_time\_factor$ parameter to speed up the simulation process.
-The final realization is also limited by the CPU.
+We initially tuned the hyper-parameters of DQL and Deep PILCO on a Gazebo simulation \cite{koenig2006gazebo} to reduce the expensive cost of running real robots.
 Both algorithms perform calculations in a computer with 12-core Intel i7 CPU.
-In this hardware environment, the simulation time can reach 2.4 times faster than in real-time.
+The robot (agent) uses a LiDAR sensor and IMU to detect enemies and to improve its own self-localization, and those signals are processed by the main computer.
+In our simulated environment those signals are also emulated from the simulated robot, to emulate noise and disturbance generated by the sensor while detecting the enemy position.
+The simulation clock is capable of running 2.4 times faster than real-time experiments, and both simulated and real implementations have their speed capped by the processing time.

-We run the experiments in two cases.
-The first case is 1v1 design, which means there is only one robot against one enemy robot.
-The second case is 1v2 design, as there is one robot against two enemy robots.
+We run simulations and experiments in two cases: The first case is 1v1 design, which means that there is only one robot against one enemy robot, while the second case is 1v2 design, as there is one robot against two enemy robots.